Private Health Insurance Canada

 Differences Between National and Private Health Insurance Coverages (Private Health Insurance Canada)

-National health insurance covers basic medical services for eligible residents, while private health insurance provides additional coverage for services not covered by the public system such as prescription drugs and dental care.
+National health insurance covers basic medical services for eligible residents, while private health insurance provides additional coverage for services not covered by the public system, such as prescription drugs and dental care.
+National health insurance is funded through taxes, whereas individuals or employers pay for private insurance.
+Private insurance offers more choice and flexibility in healthcare options.
+Medicare, the national health insurance program in the United States, is similar to Canada’s national health insurance.

-Exploring Private Health Insurance Plans in Canada (Private Health Insurance Canada)
+Exploring Private Health Insurance Plans in Canada

 Private health insurance plans in Canada offer a wide range of coverage options to meet individual needs.
 These plans can be customized to include coverage for prescription drugs, dental care, and more.